jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 1. *Engage community*
 2. *Maintain vision and conceptual coherence*
 3. *Core team responsible for strategic direction*

+^If you aren't familiar
+Swift-evo process represents openness of Swift

 ---
 In other words...